MuhtasimTanmoy/notebook/security/encrypted messaging.md

 An established session encapsulates a lot of state between two clients.
 That state is maintained in durable records which need to be kept for the life of the session.

-State is kept in the following places:
+The state is kept in the following places:

 - `Identity State:` Clients will need to maintain the state of their own identity key pair, as well as identity keys received from other clients.
 - `PreKey State:` Clients will need to maintain the state of their generated PreKeys.